guilhermeozana/guilhermeozana/README.md

 # Welcome!
 My name is Guilherme.
-I'm a Full Stack Developer focoused in Spring Framework, .Net and Angular!
+I'm a Full Stack Web Developer focoused in Asp.Net, Spring Framework and Angular!

 ## How to reach me: